Drugs & Medications - Chlor-A-Tab Oral

 Chlor-A-Tab oral Overdose

-If overdose is suspected, contact a poison control center or emergency room immediately.
+If overdose is suspected, contact a poison control center or emergency room right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: large pupils, flushing, fever, hallucinations, weakness, shaking (tremor), muscle twitching, loss of consciousness, seizures.
 In children, excitement may occur first, and may be followed by loss of coordination, drowsiness, loss of consciousness, seizures.NOTES:

 If your doctor has prescribed this medication, do not share it with others.